Miguel Marino, PhD

 Dr. Marino's education includes: Yerby Postdoctoral Fellow, Harvard School of Public Health (2012); PhD in Biostatistics, Harvard University (2011); AM in Biostatistics, Harvard University (2008); MS in Biostatistics, UCLA (2006); and a BS in Mathematics/Applied Science, UCLA (2004).Dr.
 Marino currently serves as the statistical editor for the Annals of Family Medicine Journal, and is the lead biostatistician for the national evaluation initiative, EvidenceNOW: Advancing Heart Health in Primary Care.

 Statistical analysis of high-dimensional correlated data; longitudinal, multilevel and clustered data; validation of new instruments; risk prediction models; multivariate data; analysis of large medical data including electronic health records.

-Marino M, Li Y, Pencina M, D’Agostino R, Berkman L, Buxton O. (2014).
-Quantifying Cardiometabolic Risk Burden Using Modifiable Non-self-reported Risk Factors.
-In press: American Journal of Preventive Medicine.
+Marino M, Li Y, Pencina MJ, D'Agostino RB, Berkman L, Buxton O. (2014) Quantifying Cardiometabolic Risk Burden Using Modifiable Non-self-reported Risk Factors.
+American Journal of Preventive Medicine.
 47(2):131-140.
 Full article.